Search found 21 matches

 Re: What batteries are people using?

-Hi all, I'm using LiPo in boat and Tx.
+I'm using LiPo in boat and Tx.
 Have been doing so since 2004.
 Currently in my Mad Max I have 2300mAh 125g pack.
 This lasts more than a days sailing.
 At the end of a full day this pack is still around 7.5 Volts.
-This boat started out with 1500 mAh pack and so lead corrector weights were glued...
+This boat started out with 1500 mAh pack and so lead corrector weights were glued ...

 - 11 Aug 2012, 05:30